Three-body final state interactions in $B^+\to D\bar{D}K^+$ decays: Results and discussions

 on the complex $\sqrt{s}$ plane can be conformed onto the $z$-plane as shown by Fig.~\ref{fig:pole position}.

 Due to the doubly periodic property of the Jacobi functions, the scattering amplitude has the period $1$ along the real axis and the period $i\tau$ along the imaginary axis.
-Through the definition of the "momentum" $q_i\equiv \sqrt{s-\epsilon_{i}^{2}}$, we can also clarify the position of the $i$th with $i=1,2,3$ threshold by solving equation $q_i(z)=0$.
+Through the definition of the ``momentum" $q_i\equiv \sqrt{s-\epsilon_{i}^{2}}$, we can also clarify the position of the $i$th with $i=1,2,3$ threshold by solving equation $q_i(z)=0$.
 The physical axis is constructed numerically by sampling $\sqrt{s}$ at discrete points in the range $[-1000, 1000]~ \mathrm{GeV}$.
-The details can be found in the appendix.
-In this way, we eventually plot all the eight RSs onto the complex z-plane, enabling clear visualization of the positions of thresholds, the physical axis, pole positions and their trajectories as the coupling constants $g_l$ approach zero, as illustrated in Fig.~\ref{fig:pole position}.
+The details can be found in the Appendix~\ref{app:z fun}.
+In this way, we eventually plot all the eight RSs onto the complex $z$-plane, enabling clear visualization of the positions of thresholds, the physical axis, pole positions and their trajectories as the coupling constants $g_l$ approach zero, as illustrated in Fig.~\ref{fig:pole position}.

-For $l=0$, i.e. Fig.~\ref{fig:pole position} (a), the blue, green and black triangles are the three poles $3.5912 - 0.010i$, $3.913-0.018i$, $4.151-0.126i$ for $l=0$ in Tab.~\ref{tab:pole_min}.
+For $l=0$, i.e., Fig.~\ref{fig:pole position} (a), the blue, green and black triangles are the three poles $3.525 - 0.007i$, $3.913-0.016i$, $4.106-0.092i$ for $l=0$ in Table.~\ref{tab:pole_min}.
 When the couplings tend to zeros, the later two poles come back to the bare state.
 Only the first one is a dynamically generated state.
-The black and blue triangles for $l=1$ correspond to the $3.764-0.002i$ and $4.579-0.122i$ poles, respectively.
-The latter and former ones are the dynamic and renormalized states, respectively.
+The black triangle for $l=1$ correspond to the pole $3.761-0.006i$, and it is a renormalized states.